 2021 UPDATE: Victim receives a record payout from the Salesians

-Many of Rapson’s victims found it difficult to get reasonable compensation — some were only offered a pittance by the Salesians.
+Many of Rapson’s victims found it difficult to get reasonable compensation — the Salesians only offered some a pittance.
 However, in 2021, one victim was able to gain proper compensation through a civil lawsuit.
 He received a record-breaking psychiatric injury payout for medical treatment and the suffering he experienced at the hands of Rapson.

 The victim’s claim was settled out of court.